So you got your new puppy home and you have given them a few days to settle in but about now you just might be wondering what do you do next!

 I will plan 3 short formal training sessions for the day in a low distraction area where my puppy enjoys being.
 I will use positive reinforcement, operant conditioning and teaching through games .

-I will teach 1 behaviour for 1 minute -I will take a short play break and return to teaching the behaviour for another minute. -I will teach another behaviour for 1 minute then release the puppy and play to end that session.
+I will teach 1 behaviour for 1 minute -I will take a short play break and return to teaching the behaviour for another minute. -I will teach a different behaviour for 1 minute then release the puppy and play to end that session.
 I will end sessions that are not going well and I will not push for one more repetition during a session that is going well.

 I will reflect on what went well, what didn't and plan with that in mind for my next training session later in the day, I will increase or decrease my expectations as needed.